 "You know, Father," Mike continued. "historians think Jesus was born in the spring - all those lambs and baby animals in the manger would have been older by the onset of winter.
 If Jesus were a Pisces, it would make his use of the fish symbol make even more sense.
 The Romans set Christmas during Yule because Yule celebrated the triumph of light over dark - good over evil.
-If that were Satanic, they'd prefer to celebrate the ascension of dark over light, don't you think?
 The use of evergreens was to pay tribute to the survival of life - green life - at a time when nature was dormant for the winter.
 They were celebrating the optimism of spring returning.

-"As for witchcraft, why is it when Jesus healed a leaper, it was a miracle, but, when a witch heals someone, it's the work of the Devil?
+"As for witchcraft, why is it when Jesus healed a leper, it was a miracle, but, when a witch heals someone, it's the work of the Devil?
 The Devil seemed to be helping a lot of women (and men) do good deeds during the middle ages.
 I would have expected bad things from him.
 Maybe that was just the Church's need to discredit and vilify anyone who could do something they couldn't - anyone who competed with them."

 Mike extended a hand toward a nearby candle, relaxed, and pulled the flame across the intervening space into his hand.
-The wick smokes a moment, then went still.
+The wick smoked a moment, then went still.
 The flame flickered on his palm.